KCU-Spring-2025-Fiveguys/LeetMentor/README.md

 ## 🏁 Getting Started

-1.  **Clone the repo** 📥
+1.  **Clone the repo**

 ```bash
 git clone https://github.com/KCU-Spring-2025-Fiveguys/LeetMentor.git
 cd LeetMentor
 ```

-2.  **Load the extension** 🔌

-1. Open `chrome://extensions/`
+2. Open `chrome://extensions/`
-1. Toggle Developer mode on (top right)
+3. Toggle Developer mode on (top right)
-1. Click Load unpacked and select the `client/` folder
+4. Click Load unpacked and select the `client/` folder
-1. The LeetMentor icon will appear in your toolbar
+5. The LeetMentor icon will appear in your toolbar

 ---

 ## 📱 Usage

-1. Go to any LeetCode problem page 🧩
+1. Go to any LeetCode problem page
-2. Click the LeetMentor icon in your toolbar 🖱️
+2. Click the LeetMentor icon in your toolbar
 3. You can use the following features:
    - 💡 Get Hint
    - 📊 Analyze Code